Firerer/Firerer.github.io/src/content/blog/how-i-built-this-website.md

   - List item
 - Rename CSS class names

 These are all simple and common use cases.
-This is especially annoying when modifying the website's layout, I need to change multiple files and mistakes are highly likely.
+This is especially annoying when modifying the website's layout.
+When I need to change multiple files manually, mistakes will be highly likely.
 Not to mention some advanced features like RSS file generating, interactive components, etc.

-Perhaps, we should think of HTML as an IR(intermediate representation), it is just too close to us which gives an illusion of being usable directly.
+Perhaps, we should think of HTML as an IR(intermediate representation) for non-trivial tasks, it is just too close to us which gives an illusion of being usable directly.
 [HTMX](https://htmx.org/) gives me the same kind of feeling as well.
 It is simple and refreshing to mark interaction in HTML tags but soon it becomes unmanageable with exploded API endpoints and I had this constant fear of making mistakes.

-## Final Approach
+## Current Approach

 [Astro](https://astro.build/) with [AstroPaper](https://github.com/satnaing/astro-paper) is my current choice and, hopefully, the final one.
 My skepticism towards using Astro (or any JavaScript framework) is their constantly evolving APIs and also fear of introducing a new level of complexity for this simple website.
 Surprisingly, I do not need to know a lot of Astro knowledge for my simple site and I am using an existing template that already has a bunch of nice defaults.
 It is easier to work with since I just need to work with markdown files most of the time.